robertolima-dev/MachineLearning-EcommerceData/README.md

 # Machine learning training

-Author: Roberto Lima
+**Author: Roberto Lima**

-Training of machine learning using Python.
+Machine Learning Training using Python.

+Linear Regression

 This training was developed within the Jupyter Notebook (Anaconda)

 https://jupyter.org/install

 Libraries used in this training: